EyasuTeshome/shifttracker/orientation/welcome-to-your-first-day-at-microverse.md

-# Welcome to your First Day at Microverse
+# Welcome to your first day at Microverse

 ### Learning objectives